Kissing the Epstein-Barr virus goodbye?

 The disease, which affects about 8 in every 100,000 children in parts of Africa and Papua New Guinea, quickly became known as Burkitt’s lymphoma.
 The influence of climate on its incidence seemed to suggest that some biological factor was involved.
 Three researchers, M.A.
 Epstein, Y.M.
 Barr and B.G.
 Achong, immediately began looking for possible cancer-causing viruses in samples of the tumour sent from Uganda to Britain.

+EBV is spread mainly via the transfer of saliva between individuals, which is the reason that glandular fever has been dubbed the ‘kissing disease’.
+It can also be spread by sharing utensils/toothbrushes etc, through blood (transfusions, organ transplants) and rarely via semen from sexual contact.
 People infected with the Epstein-Barr virus will retain it for life, but it may not make them sick.
-In fact, the virus infects almost everyone in developing countries and more than 80 per cent of people in developed countries.
-It is spread mainly via the transfer of saliva between individuals, which is the reason that glandular fever has been dubbed the ‘kissing disease’.
+In fact, the virus infects almost everyone in developing countries and more than 95 per cent of people in developed countries.

 How does the virus work?

-The Epstein-Barr virus produces about 100 different antigens (large protein molecules) during the active phase of the viral cycle.
-In contrast, only about 10 antigens are produced during the inactive phase: these include the Epstein-Barr virus nuclear antigens (EBNAs 1–6), and the latent membrane proteins (LMPs 1–3).
+EBV produces about 100 different antigens GLOSSARY antigens A toxin or other foreign substance, usually a protein, which induces an immune response in the body, especially the production of antibodies. (large protein molecules) during the active phase of the viral cycle.
+In contrast, only about 10 antigens are produced during the inactive phase: these include the EBV nuclear antigens (EBVNAs 1–6), and the latent membrane proteins (LMPs 1–3).

 The search for a vaccine

-As with most viruses, the best chance of defence against Epstein-Barr is vaccination.
+As with most viruses, the best chance of defence against EBV is vaccination.
 Yet a vaccine has been elusive, partly because the virus is so good at hiding.

 To prevent Burkitt’s lymphoma or nasopharyngeal carcinoma, a vaccine would need to provide 100 per cent immunity or be capable of establishing a T-cell population that recognises EBNA1.
 Both tasks are extremely difficult.
 It may be possible, though, to produce a vaccine against glandular fever and post-transplant lymphoproliferative disease, since both produce antigens that are recognised by T-cells.

-For several years, Australian scientists have been engaged on a project to produce such a vaccine.
-Based at the Queensland Institute of Medical Research within the Cooperative Research Centre for Vaccine Technology, they have conducted a trial with a prototype vaccine using human volunteers (Box 2: The future of vaccines).
+Australian scientists have produced such a vaccine.
+Based at the QIMR Berghofer Medical Research Institute, they have conducted a trial with a prototype vaccine using human volunteers.

-The researchers were able to produce a peptide identical to part of the Epstein-Barr virus antigen EBNA3.
+The researchers were able to produce a peptide identical to part of the EBV antigen EBNA3.
 This peptide formed the basis of the vaccine: by injecting it into patients, researchers hoped to ‘arm’ the body with T-cells in readiness for an invasion of the real disease.

 The trial has been completed and scientists are now confident that the vaccine does not have any harmful effects on patients.
 Recipients didn't develop infectious mononucleosis, but being a small trial the vaccine's effectiveness in preventing disease could not be accurately assessed.

-Another vaccine developed in Europe that is based on a surface protein of the virus, gp350, has successfully reduced Epstein-Barr infections in an 18-month trial.
-Attempts are also being made to grow and expand T-cells in the laboratory to help cure various forms of Epstein-Barr virus-induced cancers.
+Another vaccine developed in Europe that is based on a surface protein of the virus, gp350, has successfully reduced EBV infections in an 18-month trial.
+Attempts are also being made to grow and expand T-cells in the laboratory to help cure various forms of EBV-induced cancers.
 This approach should be particularly useful for treating patients suffering from post-transplant lymphoproliferative disease.